graphcore/examples/applications/pytorch/cnns/inference/README.md

 `--iterations`                  Sets the number of program iterations to execute.

-`--half-partial`                Flag for accumulating matrix multiplication partials in half precision
+`--half-partial`                Flag for accumulating matrix multiplication partials in half precision.

-`--norm-type`                   Select the used normlayer from the following list: `batch`, `group`, `none`
+`--norm-type`                   Select the used normlayer from the following list: `batch`, `group`, `none`.

 `--norm-num-groups`             If group normalization is used, the number of groups can be set here.

+`--full-precision-norm`         Calculate the norm layers in full precision.

+`--efficientnet-expand-ratio`   Expand ratio of the blocks in EfficientNet.

+`--efficientnet-group-dim`      Group dimensionality of depthwise convolution in EfficientNet.

+`--profile`                     Generate PopVision Graph Analyser report

 ### Model configurations